moe-serifu-circle/moe-serifu-agent/docs/CONTRIBUTING.md

 This document lays out some of the ways that you can help out with Moe Serifu Agent and other projects under Moe Serifu Circle.

+## Team Structure
+Efforts towards MSC projects are lead by a team of volunteers.
+These volunteers maintain the project, and are responsible for deciding whether to accepting PRs or request changes on them.

+These project maintainers have the final say on whether contributions and PRs meet the guidelines outlined in this document; at MSC, we believe that communication is key to a well-functioning team and quality software, so we very much encourage contributors to feel free to reach out to our maintainers to get help on any issues that are unclear.

 ## Finding What to Work On

 ### Discord Server